Azo of Bologna: Biography

+Legacy

 Azo's works enjoyed great authority among generations of continental lawyers, such that it used to be said, Chi non ha Azzo, non vada al palazzo, roughly translated: "Who hasn't Azo on his side, will not go to court," neither as a plaintiff nor as judge.
 Azo's Summa Codicis, was also used (and often copied verbatim) by Henry Bracton in his account of English law.
 Azo's many glosses were ultimately incorporated into the Great Gloss of his pupil, Accursius.
+The legal historian Frederic William Maitland edited Select Passages from the Works of Bracton and Azo.